 The weather in the Alps: anything is possible

 Nowhere the weather is more changeable than in the mountains.
-The Swiss Alps are the border between the cooler Northern European climate and the warmer Southern European climate.
-Therefore it often forms the separation between different kinds of weather.
+The Swiss Alps are the border between the cooler northern European climate and the warmer southern European climate.
+The Alps often form the separation between different kinds of weather.
 At the same time, cooler and warmer types of weather can be found in Switzerland.

-- Warmest areas: Lake Geneva, the Rhône valley up to Brig, and the valleys of Ticino.
-All low elevation areas around lakes and rivers from the West to the North East (Geneva - Zurich - St. Gallen) are pretty warm as well;
+- Warmest areas: Lake Geneva, the Rhône valley up to Brig, and the valleys in the south of the Ticino.
+All low-elevation areas around lakes and rivers from the West to the North-East (Geneva - Zurich - St. Gallen) are pretty warm as well.

 Rain and snow

-Also the amount of precipitation is very variable.
+The amount of precipitation is very variable.
 The Rhone valley in the Valais is one of the driest parts of the country, sometimes locally comparable to a steppe climate.
 In this dry and sunny valley, grapes, apricots and grapefruits grow.
 Most Swiss wine comes from this region too.
 The Engadine valley in the South-East is very dry as well, but it's at a high altitude and therefore quite cold.
-The alpine regions get the greatest amounts of rain and snow.
+The alpine regions get the largest amounts of rain and snow.

-In general, there's more precipitation in the Western Alps, as clouds come in from the Atlantic and loose most of their water before reaching the South-Eastern parts of Switzerland (Ticino and the Engadine).
+In general, there's more precipitation in the western Alps, as clouds come in from the Atlantic and lose most of their water before reaching the south-eastern parts of Switzerland (Lake Maggiore, Lake Lugano and the Engadine).

-You'd best check the weather forecast on the evening before you have planned to do a trip.
+Check the weather forecast on the evening before you have planned to do a trip.
 Double check the next morning.
 The local forecast, specifically for the town or region you wish to visit, may provide more details.
 Regardless of the predictions, the weather may change really quickly and dramatic differences between one valley and the next are no exception.
-Therefore it is best to be prepared for weather variations.
+So it's best to be prepared for weather variations.

-Of course you'd pack thinner clothing in Summer, but the best advice for any season is to be able to dress in multiple layers.
+Of course you'd pack thinner clothing in summer, but the best advice for any season is to dress in multiple layers.
 That allows you to adapt quickly when weather is changing through the days or when you visit higher areas.
-Also you want to have a rain coat, sun glasses and suntan lotion.
-A scarf and gloves are convenient in Winter or if you plan to visit mountain tops.
+You also want to have a rain coat, sun glasses and suntan lotion.
+A scarf and gloves are convenient in winter or if you plan to visit mountain tops.
 Winter sports and hiking require their own specific gear and preparations.